The Corporate Governance Review: Finland

 Duties of a majority shareholder

-Under the Securities Markets Act, a shareholder whose proportion of voting rights increases to more than 30 per cent or more than 50 per cent of the votes attached to the shares of the company (bid thresholds) is required to launch a mandatory takeover bid for the remaining shares in the company.
-According to the Companies Act, a shareholder with more than 90 per cent of all the shares and votes in the company has the right to redeem the shares of the other shareholders at a fair price (right of squeeze-out).
-In this respect, a shareholder whose shares may be redeemed has the right to demand redemption (right of sell-out).
+Under the Securities Markets Act, a shareholder whose proportion of voting rights increases to more than 30 per cent or more than 50 per cent of the company's votes (the bid thresholds) is required to launch a mandatory takeover bid for the remaining shares in the company.
+According to the Companies Act, a shareholder holding more than 90 per cent of all of the company's shares and votes has the right to redeem the shares of the other shareholders at a fair price (right of squeeze-out).
+Correspondingly, the shareholder whose shares may be redeemed has the right to demand redemption (right of sell-out).

 iii Shareholder activism

 Shareholder activism has remained a fairly modest phenomenon in Finland.
 However, institutional investors are seeking to take a more active role and have been instrumental in a few recent structural arrangements of listed companies.
 There is a long tradition in Finland of the state being a large shareholder of listed companies, and the activity or passivity of the state as a shareholder has been a frequent topic in public discussion.
-Other significant and influential shareholders of listed companies are the large mutual pension insurance companies, of which there are only a few.
+Other significant and influential shareholders of listed companies are the few large mutual pension insurance companies.
+Also, the Finnish Shareholders' Association has taken an active role in promoting the interest of minority shareholders, for example, in the squeeze-out process and in public debate in general.

-As a result of the implementation of the SRD II, a large number of different institutional investors and asset managers that have invested in shares traded on a regulated market in the European Economic Area are obliged to develop and disclose an engagement policy that describes how they have integrated shareholder engagement in their investment strategies.
-They must also disclose annually how their engagement policies have been implemented, including, for example, a general description of voting behaviour.
-In the case of non-compliance with these requirements, a clear and reasoned explanation must be given.
+As a result of the implementation of the SRD II, a large number of institutional investors and asset managers that have invested in shares traded on a regulated market in the European Economic Area are obliged to develop and disclose an engagement policy that describes how they integrate shareholder engagement in their investment strategies.
+Pursuant to the Investment Funds Act,14 such institutional investors must also disclose annually how their engagement policies have been implemented, including, inter alia, a general description of voting behaviour during the reporting period.
+If the investment fund has not disclosed an engagement policy in accordance with the Investment Funds Act, it must explain why.

 iv Takeover defences